Heart, Parenting

 Recently my son has turned 18 & I also read him 2 of his favourite bedtime stories on his last night of being 17.

-Andrea Kihlstedt in this article shares how the way you feel at the most intense moment & the end of an event plays the biggest role in how you feel about the entire event.
-She shares this example in the article “Have you ever watched a football game in which your team played wonderfully, but at very end they lost the ball and wound up losing the game?
+Andrea Kihlstedt in an article, A Good Reason to Celebrate Endings shared how the way you feel at the most intense moment & the end of an event plays the biggest role in how you feel about the entire event.
+She shared this example in the article “Have you ever watched a football game in which your team played wonderfully, but at very end they lost the ball and wound up losing the game?
 Those disastrous last few minutes will overwrite your memory of the entire game.”

 So if endings are important shouldn’t we be celebrating the last & try to end things well.